ZeyingGAO/zeyinggao.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hi!
-I am Zeying (Christine)👋🏻
+I am Zeying Gao (Christine)👋🏻

 ## About Me

 I am currently pursuing my Master's degree in Foreign Languages and Literatures at Tsinghua University, with a focus on language, psychology, and cognition.
-My research interests center around **the development of social communication skills in both typical and atypical populations**, including children with autism.
+My research interests center around **the development of social communication skills in both typical and atypical populations**, particularly children with autism spectrum disorder.
 I am particularly passionate about investigating how **word learning, pragmatic reasoning, social interaction, language processing, and social cognition** contribute to children's social communication development, as well as exploring **the cognitive, neural, familial, and cultural mechanisms that influence these processes**.

+Looking ahead, I am eager to expand my research into two key areas.
+First, I plan to incorporate **computational modeling** to better capture the intricate mechanisms underlying social communication.
+By drawing on data from both children and adults, I aim to create models that can enhance our understanding of communication patterns and help generate findings that apply broadly across different groups.
+Second, I am interested in extending my studies to **early infancy**, where I can explore the initial stages of language acquisition.
+This research could provide critical insights into the typical developmental trajectories of children, as well as how communication challenges emerge.
+Such insights are vital for improving both early diagnosis and intervention strategies for children with communication delays.

+This research could provide critical insights into how communication challenges emerge and evolve, offering valuable evidence for improving early detection and intervention strategies in children with communication delays.

+In addition to my research, I have experience as a teaching assistant, where I have worked closely with international students to improve their language skills.
+I am also actively involved in community outreach, volunteering at organizations dedicated to supporting autistic children.

 My academic journey has been marked by my commitment to **interdisciplinary research**, combining insights from linguistics, psychology, and neuroscience to better understand the complexities of language development.
 I am currently advised by [Professor Peng Zhou](https://peng-zhou.com/research/) of Child Cognition Lab at Zhejiang University (previsouly at Tsinghua University).
 I was advised by [Professor Jing Zhao](https://scholar.google.com.hk/citations?user=JBzKh54AAAAJ&hl=zh-CN) of Child Language and Literacy Lab at Sun Yat-sen University from 2020 to 2022.